vectordotdev/vector/docs/specs/instrumentation.md

 succeeds.

 Note that this event is independent of any clients of Vector that may retry when end-to-end acknowledgements are enabled.
-From Vector's perspective, it has dropped the events and it cannot know if the client will retry them.
+From Vector's perspective, it has dropped the events, and it cannot know if the client will retry them.

 - Properties